ChrisPritchard/OverTheWire/Natas/natas28.md

 ## Exploit stage

 Assuming the script is something like `SELECT * FROM Jokes WHERE text LIKE '%string%'` we need to inject something like `' UNION ALL SELECT * FROM Users #`.
 However, as mentioned, we cannot submit a `'` to break out of the `LIKE` through the query - it would get escaped with `\'`.
+However HOWEVER, if we can stick the injected plaintext in such a way that the `\'` overlap a block boundary, we can copy the block with just the `'` (!), then inject this block into a simpler query to get the ' we want!!!

+This is what [natas28exploit.fsx](./natas28exploit.fsx) does.
+Note, it takes as constants the blocksize and offsets calculated by the ECB attacks, so these steps don't need to be repeated.
+Run the script to get the password for natas29.